Where to Stay in Buenos Aires? Check the best places to stay in Buenos Aires, including a review of Recoleta, Palermo and Puerto Madero

 Puerto Madero and San Telmo

-San Telmo and Puerto Madero are great options to stay in Buenos Aires.
+San Telmo and Puerto Madero are great options to stay in the city.
 They are very close to each other and have a number of interesting attractions, as well as restaurants and bars.

 San Telmo is a great place to eat the original Argentinian parrilas, a fantastic delight for meat lovers.
 The bohemian atmosphere, especially in weekends are a great option if you want to enjoy the Argentinian nightlife.
 Moreover it is prett close to the Plaza de Mayo and to the Puerto Madero area.

-Puerto Madero on the other hand, is the most modern area in Buenos Aires, with high rise buildings and luxurious hotels.
+Puerto Madero on the other hand, is the most modern area in the city, with high rise buildings and luxurious hotels.
 Being the most prominent area of the city, it is also the most expensive, while still pretty close to other key areas and attractions of the Argentinian capital.

-Recoleta is one of the best areas to stay in Buenos Aires, and also one of the best for tourism.
+Recoleta is one of the best areas to stay in the city, and also one of the best for tourism.
 It is extremely well known for its cemetery with beautiful tombs, its aristocratic residences and the Fine Arts Museum.

 In terms of accommodation, Recoleta offers options for all budgets.
-Even if this area has different options for all types of tourists, most accommodation are from mid to upper price ranges for Buenos Aires standards.
+Even if this area has different options for all types of tourists, most accommodation are from mid to upper price ranges for local standards.

-Just like Recoleta, Palermo is one of the favorite areas to stay in Buenos Aires.
+Just like Recoleta, Palermo is one of the favorite areas to stay in the Argentinian capital.
 It has more affordable options than Recoleta, but it also offers luxury hotels as well.

 Palermo is probably the best place in Buenos Aires for those willing to enjoy the nightlife of the city.
-This area also has great transport connections, and also offers great locations for shopping in Buenos Aires.
+This area also has great transport connections, and also offers great locations for shopping.

 Budget Accommodation in Buenos Aires – €